Carolina Conjure

 Picture

 Setting Lights, or candle-altar service, is a service offered by many spiritual-workers and owners of candle-shops.
-The setting of lights entails the burning of a fixed Vigil-Candle on top of a client’s petition for a period of 7 to 9 days.
+The setting of lights entails the burning of a fixed Vigil-Candle on top of a client’s petition for a period of 5 to 7 days.

 Typically, the client will speak with the worker about their issue or problem.
 Sometimes a reading on the issue will be performed, but not always.
 The worker will often have the client write out their petition on a piece of paper, however, sometimes the worker will write the petition themselves.
-The worker will take the petition from the client and set about fixing a vigil light for the client’s goal.
-Fixing a vigil light entails choosing an appropriately colored candle, corresponding herbs, as well as oils.

 The candle is often ritually lit with appropriate prayers pertaining to the client’s goal.
 The worker will carefully observe the candle each day making notes regarding how the candle burns.
 When the candle is spent, the worker will usually prepare a candle-burn report explaining how the candle burned and what that means in relation to the client’s wish.